GasBot-xyz/demos/README.md

-# Gasbot Widget Demos
+# Flexy Widget Demos

-A repository showing various demos on how to integrate gasbot into a dapp
+A repository showing various demos on how to integrate Flexy into a dapp